Steve Carlton: Philadelphia Phillies (1972–1986)

 In Carlton's first season with Philadelphia, he led the league in wins (27), complete games (30), strikeouts (310), and ERA (1.97), despite playing for a team whose final record was 59–97.
 His 1972 performance earned him his first Cy Young Award and the Hickok Belt as the top professional athlete of the year.
 He became the first pitcher on a last-place team to win the Cy Young Award, and his winning percentage of 46% of his team's victories that season is a record in modern major league history.
-Carlton attributed his success to his grueling training regimen, which included Eastern martial arts techniques, the most famous of which was twisting his fist to the bottom of a 5–gallon bucket of rice.
+Carlton attributed his success to his grueling training regimen, which included Eastern martial arts techniques, the most famous of which was twisting his fist to the bottom of a 5-gallon bucket of rice.

-Some highlights of Carlton's 1972 season included starting the season with 5 wins and 1 loss, then losing 5 games in a row, during which period the Phillies scored only 10 runs.
+Some highlights of Carlton's 1972 season included starting the season with five wins and one loss, then losing five games in a row, during which period the Phillies scored only 10 runs.
 At this point he began a 15–game winning streak.
-After it ended at a 20–6 record, he finished the final third of the year with 7 more wins and 4 losses, ending with 27 wins and 10 losses.
+After it ended at a 20–6 record, he finished the final third of the year with seven more wins and four losses, ending with 27 wins and 10 losses.
 Carlton also completed 30 of 41 starts.

-During the 18 games of the winning streak (3 were no-decisions), Carlton pitched 155 innings, allowed 103 hits and 28 runs (only 17 in the 15 winning games), allowed 39 walks, and had 140 strikeouts.
-From July 23, 1972, to August 13, 1972, he pitched five complete-game victories, allowed only 1 unearned run while only giving up 22 hits in 45 innings, and threw four shutouts.
-He had a fastball, a legendary slider, and a long looping curve ball; and later a change-up, then a screwball.
+During the 18 games of the winning streak (three were no-decisions), Carlton pitched 155 innings, allowed 103 hits and 28 runs (only 17 in the 15 winning games), allowed 39 walks, and had 140 strikeouts.
+From July 23, 1972, to August 13, 1972, he pitched five complete-game victories, allowed only one unearned run while only giving up 22 hits in 45 innings, and threw four shutouts.
 Baseball commentators during 1972 regularly remarked that Carlton's slider was basically unhittable.

 "Auggie Busch traded me to the last-place Phillies over a salary dispute," reflected Carlton on his 1972 season.
 "I was mentally committed to winning 25 games with the Cardinals and now I had to re-think my goals.
 I decided to stay with the 25-win goal and won 27 of the Phillies' 59 victories.
 I consider that season my finest individual achievement."